 Their first drop?
 A hot sauce collaboration with musician Chlöe Bailey.

-Lead ALD designer Teddy Santis found an archival New Balance model that was out of production (the 550) and re-released it for the collab.
-The drop was a massive hit, and the 550 quickly became the hottest sneaker of the year.
+Lead ALD designer Teddy Santis found an archival New Balance model that was out of production (the 550) and re-released it with an expert marketing campaign for the collab.
+The drop was one of the best collabs of the year, with the 550 quickly becoming the hottest sneaker on the market.

 The success of the drop saw Santis appointed as New Balance’s creative director shortly after.
 And the hype around the collab was so large that restocks of the sneaker it was based on (the 550) now see virtual queues of over 70,000, according to Glamour Magazine.

-One of Target’s most extensive and successful collaborations was with women’s resort wear brand Lilly Pulitzer.
+One of Target’s most extensive and best brand partnerships was with women’s resort wear brand Lilly Pulitzer.
 The collection involved 250 products and was such a hit it saw huge queues outside Target stores and even crashed Target’s site.

 What does makeup have in common with Star Wars?
 Not much, but that didn’t stop CoverGirl from collaborating with the massive franchise on an exclusive makeup collection.